Positive Psychology in the Czech Republic

 Vladimir Smekal (2007) has investigated spirituality with respect to Myers-Briggs personality and the dimensions of Sence of coherence.

+Vladimir Kebza and Iva Solcova (2005) examined the predictors of well-being in a Czech population sample.
 Marek Blatny (Blatny et al., 2004), led a series of discriminant validity investigations between personality dimensions, Self-esteem, Life satisfaction and gender.

 Jiri Mares (Mares, 2008, 2012) publishes on the quality of life at childhood and the posttraumatic growth.